laigen-unam/automatic-summarization-TFs/README.md

 # Automatic summarization of transcription factor properties

-In the BioNLP group of the Computational Genomics Program, we conduct research on automatic text summarization for helping the biocuration process of RegulonDB (http://regulondb.ccg.unam.mx/).
+In the BioNLP group of the Computational Genomics Program (Center for Genomic Sciences, Mexico), we conduct research on automatic text summarization for helping the biocuration process of RegulonDB (http://regulondb.ccg.unam.mx/).

 RegulonDB is a database dedicated to the transcriptional regulation of Escherichia coli K-12.
 This database contains a set of summaries about several properties of TFs.
 These summaries are also found in EcoCyc (https://ecocyc.org/).
 These summaries are written manualy by using several scientific articles.